tobyhodges/studious-happiness/episodes/30-cmd-line.md

-The Jupyter Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later one will want to use that code in a program we can run from the command line.
+The Jupyter Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later one will want to use that code in a pjbjhgvcucyjhbjhvutfcxrogram we can run from the command line.
 In order to do that, we need to make our programs work like other Unix command-line tools.
 For example, we may want a program that reads a gapminder data set and plots the gdp of countries over time.